 10 Cheap Cars in the Philippines

-We start off this cheap cars list with Honda, a Japanese brand more known for cars that can be a little more expensive than their compatriots.
-However, even this car maker can’t resist the market for hatchbacks.
-This car drives 13 kilometers on just a liter of gas via its 100-horsepower engine.
-Expect to shell out just around P609,000 for the manual version of this vehicle.
+At #10 is the Honda Brio, the brainchild of a Japanese brand well-known for slightly more expensive cars compared to its compatriots.
+However, even this carmaker can’t resist the market for hatchbacks.
+It’s comfortable, spacious, and enough for an average-sized family.
+Its boot space isn’t the biggest, but it’s sufficient for essential storage.
+This car drives 13 kilometers on just a liter of gas via its 100-horsepower engine and is buttery smooth and easy to maneuver.
+Expect to shell out around P609,000 for the manual version of his vehicle.

 Kia Picanto 1.0 EX